T2 Corporation – Income Tax Guide – Before you start

 |October 2||April 2|

-When the T2 filing deadline falls on a Saturday, Sunday, or statutory holiday, we will consider the return filed on time if it is sent on the first business day after the filing deadline.
+When the T2 filing deadline falls on a Saturday, Sunday, or a public holiday recognized by the CRA, we will consider the return filed on time if it is sent on the first business day after the filing deadline.
+For more information, go to Important dates.

 You must file your return on time.
 If you do not, we can charge penalties on any return that was not sent by the filing due date.
 See What happens if you file your return late? for details.